mk12/sicp/notes/lecture.md

 - We know as much as we want about the components; we don't need to worry about tolerance.
 - Not much difference between what I can _build_ and what I can _image_.
 - Other disciplines have physical constraints; in CS, the only constraint is your mind.
-- CS is an abstract kind of engineering -- ignore the constraints imposed by reality.
+- CS is an abstract kind of engineering---ignore the constraints imposed by reality.

 ### Techniques for managing complexity

 #### Black box abstraction

 Take something and build a box around it.
-The important thing is that you don't care what is going on inside the box -- it's not important.
+The important thing is that you don't care what is going on inside the box---it's not important.
 Black-box abstraction _suppresses detail_.
 This allows you to go on and build bigger boxes.

 - Primitive objects: primitive procedures, primitive data.
 - Means of combination: procedure composition, construction of compound data.